-At 1 October 2015, the benchmark measure changed to CPI+5%.
-Price performance based upon bid to bid prior to 21 January 2019 and single price (mid) thereafter.
+Price performance based upon single price (mid).
 Past performance should not be seen as an indication of future performance.
 The value of investments and the income from them may go down as well as up and you may not get back your original investment.